nothke/csDelaunayUnity/README.md

 ## How to use alloc free
 To make sure the code runs alloc-free you must initialize element pools with capacities suited to your [maximum] number of sites.
 This process is not required, but every time the lists and queues get extended, you will have a GC alloc, which is recommended to avoid.

-In current version, Voronoi.Redo() is only guarnteed to be alloc free with a fixed number of sites
+In the current version, Voronoi.Redo() is only guarnteed to be alloc free with a fixed number of sites
 #### 1. Analyse capacities
 You can find out the required capacities by creating a test voronoi diagram and rebuilding it many times.
 At the end call `voronoi.DebugCapacities()`, for example:
 To make the code run alloc-free you must initialize element pools with capacities suited to your [maximum] number of sites.
 You can find out the required capacities by creating a test voronoi diagram and rebuild it many times, at the end call `voronoi.DebugCapacities()` like so: